The Husqvarna 357XP is a 56.5cc chainsaw that was produced between 2003 and 2011.

 The 357 is known to be a good saw, so if you’ve come across a tidy model for the right price, it’s usually worth grabbing.

-A couple of guys came round to cut firewood at my place the other day.
-One of them, Kynan, brought his 357XP that is featured throughout this post.
+A couple of guys came around to cut firewood at my place the other day.
+One of them, Kynan, brought his 357XP which is featured throughout this post.

 Husqvarna 357 XP Chainsaw

 Husqvarna 460 Rancher

 The 357XP was replaced in 2011 by the 562XP – a saw that’s still available for sale today.

 However, despite being out of producted for over 10 years, there are still thousands of 357s out there, and they sometimes come up for sale on eBay and Facebook.

 They don’t come up for sale all that often, as they are popular.